Babajide Olatunji (B. 1989)

 Biography

-With a bachelor’s degree in botany from the Obafemi Awolowo University in Ile-Ife, Nigeria, Babájídé Ọlátúnjí (b.
-1989, Portharcourt, Nigeria) is a self-taught, full-time studio artist.
-In about a decade of full-time studio practice, Olatunji has shown his pieces in multiple continents globally.
+With a bachelor’s degree in botany from the Obafemi Awolowo University in Ile-Ife, Nigeria, Babajide Olatunji (b.
+1989, Port Harcourt, Nigeria) is a self-taught, full-time studio artist.
+In a decade of full-time studio practice, Olatunji has shown his pieces in multiple continents globally.
 He lives and works in London, UK.

-Ọlátúnjí is largely influenced by his Yoruba cultural heritage, which is represented in the types of projects he selects to research and work on.
-Works from the artist’s Tribal Marks and Aroko series have been incredibly well received.
+The artist is largely influenced by his Yoruba cultural heritage, which is represented in the types of projects he selects to research and work on.
+Works from Olatunji’s Tribal Marks and Aroko series have been incredibly well received.
 The former is a collection of portraits that explores the ancient practice of facial scarification within Nigerian ethnic groups.
 The faces in the series are illusory yet informed by the artist’s interactions and discussions with carriers of the marks, which are signifiers of identity and tribal heritage.
-Olatunji’s Aroko series feature drawings of a cryptic messaging system used by the Yoruba based on physical objects.
+Olatunji’s Aroko series features drawings of a cryptic messaging system used by the Yoruba based on physical objects.

-Ọlátúnjí works in the genres of hyperrealism and trompe l’œil, which he creates using acrylics, charcoal, casein, and pastels.
-He also draws inspiration from works by Old Masters of European art history, including Caravaggio, Rembrandt Van Rijn and Johannes Vermeer, focusing on their use of shadow and light.
+Olatunji works in the genres of hyperrealism and trompe l’œil, which he creates using acrylics, charcoal, casein paint, and pastels.
+He also draws inspiration from works by Old Masters of European art history, including Caravaggio, Rembrandt van Rijn, and Johannes Vermeer, focusing on their use of shadow and light.